 Governments and those that oppose the use of traditional energy sources are increasingly advocating for various types of carbon taxes and fees which are increasing costs for citizens.
 In Australia, a carbon tax — which has since been repealed — caused electricity prices for the average family to increase by 10 percent.
 Despite the carbon tax, carbon dioxide emissions in Australia in 2016 were the same as they were in 2008—between 408 and 409 million metric tons.
 In Canada, carbon and other taxes are causing gasoline prices to rise to almost $5 a gallon in some areas.
 Prime Minister Trudeau’s carbon tax begins at $10 per metric ton, and rises to $50 per metric ton by 2022.
 Environment Canada, however, indicates that $300 per metric ton would ultimately be needed for Canada to hit its emissions targets.
 Carbon taxes, to be effective, must be large enough to change behavior.
-A survey has shown that Canadians do not understand what carbon pricing is, but they will once the carbon tax impact is large enough to inflict painful price increases.
+A survey has shown that Canadians do not understand what carbon pricing is, but they will once the carbon tax impact is large enough to inflict painful increases in energy prices.

 Gasoline prices in Vancouver reached $1.62 a liter (US$4.77 a gallon) recently–the highest in North America.
 Vancouverites are paying about a third more than drivers in Honolulu, more than in the Cayman Islands which does not have a refinery and must import fuel on barges, and more than any other major oil-producing country except Norway, which also taxes motor fuel.
 Besides being affected by a carbon tax, its gasoline prices are high because of refinery maintenance, a weakening loonie that makes U.S. imports more expensive, and other taxes such as a levy for public transportation.
 In the Vancouver area, there are a host of taxes on gasoline: a TransLink Tax (17 cents), Dedicated Motor Fuel Tax (6.75 cents), Provincial Motor Fuel Tax (1.75 cents), Carbon Tax (7.78 cents), Federal Excise Tax (10 cents), and the Goods and Services Tax (5 cents), which totals almost 49 cents per liter Canadian.